AlexSD92/ckc_lifts/README.md

 3. Near the top, select 'Code' in the dropdown.
 4. Copy the HTTPS address.
 5. Open Gitpod.
-6. Navigate to directory where you would like to create a new directory using the terminal.
+6. Navigate to the directory where you would like to create a new directory using the terminal.
-    - Use pwd command to know where you currently are.
+    - Use the pwd command to know where you currently are.
     - Use cd followed by the directory name to change directories.
     - use mkdir followed by a new directory name to create a new directory.
 7. Create a new directory (mkdir) named 'CKC Lifts'.